Pump Energy Cost Calculator Skip to main content

 Limitations

-• Affinity laws are exact only for a fixed system curve — actual VFD savings depend on the ratio of static to friction head in the specific system
+• Affinity-law prompts do not replace a pump curve and system curve review; actual savings depend on the ratio of static to friction head in the specific system

-• Systems with high static head (e.g., pumping to an elevated tank) realize significantly less VFD savings than the cube law predicts
+• Systems with high static head (e.g., pumping to an elevated tank) may realize significantly less VFD savings than a friction-only cube-law prompt suggests

 • Does not account for VFD efficiency losses (typically 2-5%) or harmonic distortion effects on motor performance